hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/editing-files.md

 ├───.github
 │   ├───ISSUE_TEMPLATE
 │   └───workflows
+├───docker-compose.yml
+├───Dockerfile
 ├───docs
 ├───overrides
 │   ├───home.html
 │   └───main.html
-├───mkdocs.yaml
+├───mkdocs.yml
 └───requirements.txt
 ```

 #### Important files

-- `mkdocs.yaml`: The top-level configuration of the documentation.
-Holds information such as the navtree and plugins used.
+- `mkdocs.yml`: The top-level configuration of the documentation.
+Holds information such as the nav tree, plugins, versioning, and i18n setup.
 - `requirements.txt`: Used to hold all versions of dependencies required for the documentation.
 You will not need to edit this.
+- `docker-compose.yml`: Starts the local docs preview environment.
+- `Dockerfile`: Defines the local docs image used for previewing with Docker.

 #### Important directories